-The predicted profiles of conventional subsidence, tilt and curvature along the alignment of the Unnamed Drainage Line 1 are shown in Fig. C.02, in Appendix C. The location of this drainage line is shown in Drawing No. MSEC769-07.
-A summary of the maximum predicted values of total subsidence, tilt and curvature for the Unnamed Drainage Line 1, after the completion of each of the proposed longwalls, is provided in, is provided in Table 5.2.
+The predicted profiles of conventional subsidence, tilt and curvature along the alignment of the Unnamed Drainage Line 1 are shown in Fig. C.02, in Appendix C. The location of this drainage line is shown in Drawing No. MSEC833-07.
+The cumulative profiles due to the extraction of each longwall, based on the Extraction Plan Layout, are shown as the blue lines.
+The final profiles based on the Previous Layout are shown as the red lines for comparison.

+A summary of the maximum predicted values of total subsidence, tilt and curvature for the Unnamed Drainage Line 1, based on the Extraction Plan Layout, is provided in, is provided in Table 5.2.